cap-js/docs/node.js/outbox.md

 :::

-Your database model is automatically extended by the entity `cds.outbox.Messages`, as follows:
+Your database model is automatically extended by the entity `cds.outbox.Messages`:

 ```cds
 namespace cds.outbox;